agmt92/next-dashboard-app/README.md

 ## Database Schema

 The database schema includes tables for `customers`, `invoices`, and `revenue`.
-The SQL queries for interacting with these tables are defined in `app/lib/data.ts`.
+The SQL queries for interacting with these tables are defined in `app/lib/data.ts` and in `app/lib/actions.ts`

 ## Conclusion